Underrated Things to Do in San Francisco: The Top 12

 5. Relax in Dolores Park

 Infamous Dolores Park is a place where locals gather to relax, have picnics, play games of soccer and hacky sack, among other activities – if you know what I mean.
-It’s all your preference.
-And from what I’ve heard and seen, the cops just choose to turn a blind eye.
+It's all your preference.

-On a sunny day, bring a blanket, have a little picnic, and people watch!
+On a sunny day, bring a blanket, have a little picnic, and people-watch!

 6. Practice Yoga at Grace Cathedral on Tuesday Nights